BOUNDARY WATERS ENTY POINTS SELECTION

-Use the information related to entry points below as a general guide to gain an idea of what options there are.
-Use your outfitter as your personalized, and most knowledgeable guide, to listen attentively, make suggestions based on what you want from the canoe trip experience, and then give honest and pertinent guidance so that your canoe trip can be the best possible.
+The description of the Boundary Waters entry points should be used as a general guide to options.
+Remember, River Point Outfitting Co. is your personalized, and a most knowledgeable guide, to listen attentively, make suggestions based on what you want from the canoe trip experience, and then give honest and pertinent guidance so that your canoe trip can be successful.

 #16, Nina Moose River –North (7 permits daily-Paddle Only)